jonkpirateboy/refocus/README.md

 # Refocus
-A lightweight jQuery plugin to focus and unfocus like a camera
+A lightweight jQuery plugin to focus and unfocus like a camera.
+Perfect for full width parallax sites.

 ## Javascript
 Include the javascript and call it on any event, like <a href="https://api.jquery.com/load-event/">window load</a> or <a href="https://github.com/luis-almeida/unveil">Unveil</a>.
 Add the class focus-in to the elements you want to go from blurry to sharp, and focus-out that you want to go from sharp to blurry.